 \section{Abstract}

-In the framework of the Two Higgs Doublet Model (2HDM) type III appears two charged Higgs boson and recently there are experimental reports from D0 and CDF collaborations searching a particular signature of new physics.
-We present a review of the analysis done in the region $M_{H^+}>m_t$ by D0 collaboration and we use the ratio $R_\sigma$ for the region $M_{H^+} < m_t$ in different scenarios of space parameter of this model.
+The D0 experiment has reported a direct search for a charged Higgs boson produced by $q \bar q$ annihilation and decaying to $t \bar b$ final state, in the $180 \leq M_{H^+} \leq 300$ GeV mass range.
+The analysis has lead to upper limits on the production cross section in the framework of the two Higgs doublet model types I, II and III.
+We compare the predictions of two different scenarios in the framework of the two Higgs doublet type III to the cross section limits reported by D0 collaboration, and we obtain constraints on the charged Higgs mass, for the case when the charged Higgs mass is bigger than the top quark mass.
+Also, searches for the charged Higgs boson with a mass smaller than top quark mass are considered, we discuss the possible limits on the charged Higgs boson mass obtained from measurements of the ratio $R_\sigma=\sigma_{t \bar t}^{l+jets}/\sigma_{t \bar t}^{dileptons}$ within the two Higgs doublet model type III.

 The Two Higgs Doublet Model (2HDM) is a simple extension of the standard model (SM), where an additional Higgs doublet is introduced \cite{higgshunter}.
-The two complex scalar fields correspond to eight degrees of freedom, three of them are absorbed as Goldstone bosons in order to give mass and as longitudinal components to the $W^\pm$ and $Z$ bosons.
+The two complex scalar fields correspond to eight degrees of freedom, where three of them are identified as Goldstone bosons and are absorbed as longitudinal components to the $W^\pm$ and $Z$ bosons giving mass to the weak bosons.
 The remaining degrees of freedom are interpreted as five physical states: two neutral scalars $h^0$ and $H^0$, a pseudo-scalar $A^0$, and a pair of charged Higgs bosons $H^\pm$.
-Another consequence of this extension is a more generic pattern of Flavor Changing Neutral Currents (FCNC), including such processes at tree level.
-Because of low energy experiments these FCNC could be a problem, usually solved by imposing a discrete symmetry that allows to couple at most one Higgs doublet to each fermion.
+Another consequence of this extension is a more generic pattern of Flavor Changing Neutral Currents (FCNC), where such processes are included at tree level.
+Because of low energy experiments these FCNC at tree level could be a problem, usually solved by imposing a discrete symmetry that allows to couple at most one Higgs doublet to each fermion.
 In the 2HDM called type I, one Higgs doublet gives masses to the up and down quarks, simultaneously.
-And, in the model type II, one Higgs doublet gives masses to the up type quarks and the other one to the down type quarks, and it is precisely the structure of the minimal supersymmetric extension of the SM (MSSM).
-However, the addition of these discrete symmetries is not mandatory and in that case both doublets contribute to generate the masses for up-type and down-type quarks, such model is know as the 2HDM type III \cite{original}.
+And in the model type II, one Higgs doublet gives masses to the up type quarks and the other one to the down type quarks, which is precisely the structure of the minimal supersimmetric extension of the SM (MSSM).
+However, the addition of these discrete symmetries is not mandatory and, in that case, both doublets contribute to generate the masses for up-type and down-type quarks.
+Such model is known as the 2HDM type III \cite{original}.

-While it may be hard to distinguish any one of these neutral Higgs bosons of the 2HDM-III from that one of the SM, the charged $H^\pm$ pair carry a distinctive hall-mark of this kind of new physics.
-Hence the charged Higgs boson plays a very important role in the search of new physics beyond the SM.